Now Updated for 2020/2021

 The simple accounts spreadsheet template includes:

 - UK tax calculator (updated for 2020/2021) so you know roughly how much self employment tax and national insurance you will owe;

 - Key information you’ll need to fill in your self assessment tax return.

 Who’s this Free Bookkeeping Spreadsheet for?

-- Self-employed with a business turnover of £85,000 or less;
+- Have a business turnover of £85,000 or less;

 The spreadsheet is designed to be used for 12 months of activity at a time.